Atlas-Alignment: Making Interpretability Transferable Across Language Models: Abstract

 \section{Abstract}

 Interpretability is crucial for building safe, reliable, and controllable language models, yet existing interpretability pipelines remain costly and difficult to scale.
-Interpreting a new model typically requires costly training of model-specific sparse autoencoders, manual or semi-automated labeling of SAE components, and their subsequent validation.
-We introduce \textbf{Atlas-Alignment}, a framework for transferring interpretability across language models by aligning unknown latent spaces to a Concept Atlas --- a labeled, human-interpretable latent space --- using only shared inputs and lightweight representational alignment techniques.
-Once aligned, this enables two key capabilities in previously opaque models: (1) semantic feature search and retrieval, and (2) steering generation along human-interpretable atlas concepts.
-Through quantitative and qualitative evaluations, we show that simple representational alignment methods enable robust semantic retrieval and steerable generation without the need for labeled concept data. \textbf{Atlas-Alignment} thus amortizes the cost of explainable AI and mechanistic interpretability: by investing in one high-quality Concept Atlas, we can make many new models transparent and controllable at minimal marginal cost.
+Interpreting a new model typically requires training model-specific components (e.g., sparse autoencoders), followed by manual or semi-automated labeling and validation, imposing a growing “transparency tax” that does not scale with the pace of model development.
+We introduce \textbf{Atlas-Alignment}, a framework that avoids this cost by aligning the latent space of a new model to a pre-existing, labeled Concept Atlas using only shared inputs and lightweight representational alignment methods.
+Through quantitative and qualitative evaluations, we show that simple alignment methods enable robust semantic retrieval and steerable generation without the need for labeled concept datasets. \textbf{Atlas-Alignment} thus amortizes the cost of explainable AI and mechanistic interpretability: by investing in a single high-quality Concept Atlas, we can make many new models transparent and controllable at minimal marginal cost.